solo-io/workshops/gloo-portal/README.md

 Log in with the user `user1` and the password `password`.

-Click on the version `v1`, scroll down and click on the `GET /v1/store/inventory` API call.
+Click "View APIs", then click on the version `v1`, scroll down and click on the `GET /v1/store/inventory` API call.

 Click on `Try it out` and then on the `Execute` button.